Datsun: Rebranding

 Ultimately, the name change campaign lasted for a three-year period from 1982 to 1984 – Datsun badged vehicles had been progressively fitted with small "Nissan" and "Datsun by Nissan" badges from the late 1970s onward until the Nissan name was given prominence in 1983 – although in some export markets, vehicles continued to wear both the Datsun and Nissan badges until 1986.
 In the United Kingdom for example, the Nissan name initially was used as a prefix to the model name, with Datsun still being used as the manufacturer's name (e.g. Datsun-Nissan Micra) from 1982 until 1984.
 In the United States, the Nissan name was used for some new vehicles for 1982 such as the Nissan Stanza and the Nissan Sentra while the Datsun name was used on existing vehicles through 1983 including – confusingly enough – the Datsun Maxima, which like the Stanza and Sentra was also a new model for 1982, albeit as a renamed Datsun 810.
-The Maxima and Z continue in production in North America as of 2021, as Nissan's last direct link to its Datsun years.
+The Z continue in production in North America as of 2025, as Nissan's last direct link to its Datsun years.

 The name change had cost Nissan a figure in the region of US$500 million.
 Operational costs included the changing of signs at 1,100 Datsun dealerships, and amounted to US$30 million.
 Another US$200 million were spent during the 1982 to 1986 advertising campaigns, where the "Datsun, We Are Driven!" campaign (which was adopted in late 1977 in the wake of the 1973 oil crisis and subsequent 1979 energy crisis) yielded to "The Name is Nissan" campaign (the latter campaign was used for some years beyond 1985).
 Another US$50 million was spent on Datsun advertisements that were paid for but stopped or never used.
 Five years after the name change program was over, Datsun still remained more familiar than Nissan.